 Let’s be honest: If an object’s been collecting spiderwebs in the corner of your garage for more than two years, the chances are high that it’s already lost whatever value you placed on it when you purchased it.
 You don’t need it anymore.
 The only family finding value in that pile of cardboard in the corner is a family of mice who are treating it as a condo.
 Toss it.
-If you still have a use for that can of Pantone Vivid Fuchsia you purchased in 2001, you might have more things to worry about than decluttering your garage.
+If you still have a use for that can of Pantone Vivid Fuchsia you purchased in 2001, you might have more things to worry about than decluttering your garage and better organizing your garage storage.
 Check with your municipality on their guidelines for safely disposing of paint, or just donate it to Habitat for Humanity.

 Organize How It Goes Back In

-We aren’t going to send you to IKEA or Target to buy cheap storage.
-Nope, we’re Simpson Strong-Tie, so we’re going to show you how to use our solutions to build several sturdy, long-lasting storage options.
+We aren’t going to send you to IKEA or Target to buy cheap garage storage bins.
+Nope, we’re Simpson Strong-Tie, so we’re going to show you how to use our solutions to build several sturdy, long-lasting garage storage options.

 Building this 4′-wide shelving unit is fast and easy with 2×4 lumber and Simpson Strong-Tie® Rigid Tie® RTC2Z connectors.
 Create an organized, sturdy shelf unit that’s ideal for the garage or basement.
 It can be built in different lengths to accommodate your needs and is strong enough to hold the heaviest boxes or tools.

-You can find extra storage on the back wall of your garage by using the space above your car’s hood.
+You can find extra garage storage on the back wall by using the space above your car’s hood.
 This simple, unique way of creating a strong storage unit is made easy with 2×4 lumber and Simpson Strong-Tie® Rigid Tie® RTC2Z connectors.
 Custom-size the width and depth to fit your storage needs while leaving plenty of room for your car.